 Other partner award charts

-Click on ‘spend miles’ when you reach the page to see the award chart.
+Click on ‘spend miles’ when you reach the website for each of the partners below to see their award chart.

 - Air China